 City Planning has modified Development Services Center (DSC) operations to help protect the public and our employees who serve you.
 Consistent with Mayor Garcetti’s directives to help slow the spread of COVID-19 while continuing to deliver important City services, City Planning is minimizing in-person interaction throughout its offices.

 The public counters at our DSCs are still open.
 However, our operations have been modified to minimize in-person contact and promote proper physical distancing.
-No appointments will be scheduled at this time.
-City Planning has established drop off areas at all three DSCs with physical boxes for applications to drop off plans and applications.
-The drop off areas will be available during regular business hours and are located in a secured, monitored location outside the DSCs.
+No in-person appointments will be scheduled at this time for the DSC public counters.
+However, you may schedule a telephone or video conference appointment with DSC staff, and you may make an appointment to review or retrieve records, including California Environmental Quality Act documents, in person if an alternate means of review or retrieval is not available.
+Additionally, City Planning has established in-person drop off areas at all three DSCs with physical boxes for applicants to drop off plans and applications.
+The in-person drop off areas are available during regular business hours and are located in a secured, monitored location outside the DSCs.
 This will allow applicants to file project applications and provide plans without visiting the public counter or needing an initial filing appointment.
 City Planning personnel will continue to be available to the public by telephone and email.

 Applicants will be contacted by City Planning personnel to receive technical guidance on the planning process during the design, entitlement, and permitting stages of a project.
 Small business owners and residents can find more information about proposed land use regulations on City Planning's website.